raspberrypilearning/3d-adventure/en/step_3.md

 --- collapse ---

 ---
-title: My script has no errors but my game objects don't move
+title: My script has no errors but its methods are not running
 ---

-Look at the game object in the Inspector.
+Make sure the script is attached to a GameObject.
 Have you attached the Script as a component?

+If the script uses `OnTriggerEnter` or `OnTriggerExit`, make sure the GameObject has a collider with 'Is Trigger' selected.

 --- /collapse ---

 --- collapse ---

 ---
-title: My game objects pass through each other
+title: My GameObjects pass through each other
 ---

-Unity uses colliders to provide physics for your game objects.
-Make sure you have added a **Character Controller** or a **Collider** component to your game objects.
+Unity uses colliders to provide physics for your GameObjects.
+Make sure you have added a **Character Controller** or a **Collider** component to your GameObjects.

 --- /collapse ---